 If symptoms are present, treatment is designed to alleviate the symptoms and prevent any further spinal cord and brain damage.
 Physicians commonly recommend medicines for neck pain, headaches, and other symptoms.
 The doctor may also suggest minimizing any activity that worsens the symptoms.

-However, those with more severe symptoms should be treated by neurosurgeon to determine whether surgery is appropriate.
+However, those with more severe symptoms should be treated by a neurosurgeon to determine whether surgery is appropriate.
 The most common Chiari malformation surgical procedure is decompression.
 Decompression is designed to restore the flow of cerebrospinal fluid, relieve the pressure on the spinal cord, relieve the pressure on the brain, and prevent damage to the spine and brain.
 The procedure also includes measures to reduce spinal pressure in the area.